REVIEW OF THE SEASON – YEAR 2026

 Sponsorship from COURTS

-The League thanks the Management of Unicomer (Trinidad) Limited, particularly, Mr. Shahad Ali for his unstinting support during his time with us, and now Ms. Naresha Ali, Mr. Tajh Maharaj, Ms. Cindy James and all those at COURTS who continue to encourage and support the League with this venture.
+The League thanks the Management of Unicomer (Trinidad) Limited, particularly, Ms. Cindy James for her unwavering support during this Season.
+The League also thanks Ms. Naresha Ali, Mr. Tajh Maharaj and all those at COURTS who continue to encourage and support the League with this venture.

 Fund Raiser